natalieagus/50002-2022/_notes/8_instructionset.md

 x : LONG(3)
 ```

-Finally, it will be converted into $\beta$ machine language, 32-bit for each line of assembly code.
+Finally, it will be converted into $$\beta$$ machine language, 32-bit for each line of assembly code.
 We may know this as an " *executable*", that is a piece of information that is directly "understandable" by the machine without the help of an intemediary translator anymore like a compiler/interpreter, or an assembler:

 ```cpp
 011111 00000 11111 0000 0000 0000 0010